 Check out these great resources if you think vegetarianism may be the life for you:

-One thought on “Coming Out: Vegetarian”
+One Reply to “Coming Out: Vegetarian”

 1. I am Tilly, I am 13 years old and I totally understand what you’re saying.
 I don’t mind that people know that I’m a vegetarian, because this is me believing to stand up for what I think is right.
 But I do understand all the teasing I get from everyone.
 Like on the bus to school and we pass a lorry taking all these defenceless pigs to a slaughtering house and suddenly everyone turns to me and says “Oooh, bacon.”
 It does upset me, but I’m really glad I don’t eat meat and really respect you for posting this onto the internet.